postman-solutions-eng/backstage-postman-plugin/README.md

   - [Monitors (Use monitor ID or name)](#monitors-use-monitor-id-or-name)

-# Disclaimer
+# Disclaimer and Plugin Compatibility
-This plugin is not officially supported by Postman and is intended for Backstage users to easily integrate Postman into their API documentation.
+These backstage plugins are not officially supported by Postman and are intended for Backstage users to easily integrate Postman into their API documentation.
+They have been successfully tested with Backstage v1.22 and 1.23.
+Please file an issue if you are using a newer version of backstage so that we can tell you how to best integrate under those circumstances.

 # Plugin Features